 Course Average Letter Grade Grade Points/Credit

-96-100 А 4.00
+96-100 A 4.00

 90-95 A- 3.67

 85-89 B+ 3.33

 80-84 В 3.00

 75-79 B- 2.67

 70-74 C+ 2.33

 60-69 С 2.00

-F 0
+F 0 If a course in which the student has earned an "F" is successfully repeated, the "F" will appear on the transcript, but will not be counted in the GPA.

 Incomplete None

-Р None Successful completion of course
+P None Successful completion of course requirements

-requirements

 W None

-WF 0
+WF 0 If a course in which the student has earned a "WF" is successfully repeated, the "WF" will appear on the transcript, but will not be counted in the GPA.

 WP None

-Ζ None Thesis in Progress
+Z None Thesis in Progress

 Fail: failure to successfully complete the requirements for a major portion of the course, failure to complete successfully requirements for the entire course, or withdrawal from a required course after the deadline as indicated on the academic calendar.
+If a course in which the student has earned an "F" or "WF" is successfully repeated, the "F" or "WF" will appear on the transcript, but will not be counted in the GPA.

-Incomplete: a portion of the requirements of a course has not been attempted
+Incomplete: a portion of the requirements of a course has not been attempted.